signature-opensource/CK-StObj/CK.StObj.Model/AutomaticDI/README.md

 # Automatic DI

-This folder contains type that will eventually be defined in CK.Core.
+This folder contains types that will eventually be defined in CK.Core.
 "Front/Process context" for services and marshalling is not finalized yet: we should be able to model "endpoint adherence" of front services (there's more than one endpoint) and marshaller may not be able to work across all contexts.